-- ▶ Observe the regulations concerning the fire behaviour of building materials and components as defined in DIN 4102 (EN 13501). - ▶ Observe the regulations concerning soundproofing in buildings as defined in DIN 4109, particularly the requirements for insulation against airborne and impact sound. - ▶ Observe the building regulations applicable in your country.
+- ▶ Observe the national regulations set out in DIN 4102 "Fire behaviour of building materials and building components" and, at the European level, in EN 13501 "Fire classification of construction products and building elements". - ▶ Observe the regulations set out in DIN 4109 "Sound insulation in buildings", particularly the requirements for insulation against airborne and impact sound. - ▶ Observe the building regulations applicable in your country.